exatel/helmix/README.md

 ======
 A simple Kubernetes templating engine, that:

-- Is simpler than Helm and has simple dependencies.
+- Is simpler than Helm and has minimal dependencies.
 Goes well with k3s.
 - Single python file, pip-installable if useful.
 Useful for air-gapped environments.
 - Templates are simple and conscise (jinja2), but the validation is done by the